Russia’s service PMI soars to 58.1 in March as the sector bounces back from the sanctions shock

 Driving the rise in output was a second successive monthly expansion in new business at Russian service providers at the end of the first quarter.
 Higher new business reportedly stemmed from increased customer referrals, greater client activity and successful advertising campaigns.
 The rate of growth accelerated to a steep pace that was the sharpest since August 2020, S&P reports.

 However, sanctions have killed off most of the orders from outside Russia, although that trend seems to now be coming to an end.
-New export orders increased during March, ending a 12-month sequence of contraction.
+New export orders grew during March, ending a 12-month sequence of contraction.
 The rise in foreign client demand was attributed to increased customer interest from a broader range of export markets.
 Although only marginal, the pace of expansion was the quickest since October 2021.

 In line with a stronger upturn in new business, Russian services firms stepped up their recruitment efforts in March.
 Unemployment in Russia is currently at a post-Soviet low of 3.5% (chart), partly induced by the partial mobilisation that started on September 21 last year that sucked 300,000 men out of the workforce.
-Indeed, Russia is currently suffering from a labour shortage as the war has also hit immigration from the Caucasus and Central Asia that provides much of Russia’s low-cost labour force.
+Indeed, Russia is currently suffering from a labour shortage, as the war has also hit immigration from the Caucasus and Central Asia that provides much of Russia’s low-cost labour force.

 Rising demand in the service sector led to rising workforce numbers for the second month in a row and at a modest pace that was the quickest since June 2021.